History of Mexican Americans: Rise of Juan Crow

 If the 1880s represented a period of massive cultural and economic change for Mexican Americans in the U.S. Southwest, the 1890s were marked by renewed racial conflict and social unrest.
 In El Paso, which experienced a massive influx of white American migrants to the region after the completion of the Southern Pacific railway line, there was a widespread retrenchment of racial animosity.
 Interracial marriage, which had theretofore been tacitly allowed in some parts of Texas, became a crime increasingly targeted by Texan officials.
-Throughout the state, a new code of racial relations and series of ordinances worked to create segregated racial neighborhoods.
-These laws targeted Native Americans, black Americans, Asians, and Mexican Americans.
-They have been described as Juan Crow, the rough equivalent to the Jim Crow laws emerging in the South.
 In El Paso, Mexicans Americans were demonized as ignorant, and therefore both ineligible and unworthy of the vote.
 White Texans also frequently characterized them as "foreigners", despite their U.S. citizenship.
 One El Paso newspaper claimed Mexicans were "foreigners who claim American citizenship but who are as ignorant of things American as the mule."

 In the 1890s, the railroad and mining industries continued to expand.
 These industries needed massive pools of labor to fill new jobs, many of which were filled by immigrants from Mexico.
 Immigrants entering the United States came from remote regions of Mexico, seeking relief from the increasingly brutal Porfiriato.
 The Texas Mexican Railway had connected the U.S. and Mexico in 1883, and this railway allowed for an increasingly integrated transnational transportation system between the two countries.
 Meanwhile, for elite Mexican American families who continued to undergo litigation involving disputed land claims, the federal government finally offered them some relief in 1891.
 The Court of Private Land Claims was created to settle disputes, providing a federally funded interpreter for the court.
 The New Mexico Territory, which had been urging such a commission for years, fell under the jurisdiction of the court, along with Colorado and Arizona.
 And though the Court did confirm some Nuevomexicano land grants, many were left unconfirmed.